elastic/elastic-package/README.md

 Use this command to spin up a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, and the Package Registry.
 By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions by appending --version <version>.

+You can run your own custom images for Elasticsearch, Kibana or Elastic Agent, see [this document](./docs/howto/custom_images.md).

 Be aware that a common issue while trying to boot up the stack is that your Docker environments settings are too low in terms of memory threshold.

 For details on how to connect the service with the Elastic stack, see the [service command](https://github.com/elastic/elastic-package/blob/main/README.md#elastic-package-service).